waku-org/specs/standards/application/messaging-api.md

 ### Motivation

 Real-world application development has exposed challenges in achieving comprehensive usability guarantees for core Waku protocols.
-Although recommendations such as [P2P-RELIABILITY](./p2p-reliability.md) have been introduced to enhance protocol robustness, the fragmented landscape of guidelines and the requirement to re-implement reliability strategies across diverse use cases remain evident.
+Although [P2P-RELIABILITY](./p2p-reliability.md) have been introduced to enhance protocol robustness, the fragmented landscape of guidelines and the requirement to re-implement reliability strategies across diverse use cases remain evident.

 A significant challenge has been the lack of a unified abstraction for message exchange.